Marko Đurić: Early life and education

-Political, academic, and professional activity

-Entering politics
+Career

-He joined Otpor movement in 2000, and became an activist of its press team, taking part in the 5 October Overthrow of the same year, that led to overthrowing of Slobodan Milošević’s regime. Đurić has also hosted and edited a youth political radio talk-show at the nationally broadcast “Radio Belgrade 202” station in 2001 and 2002.
+He joined Otpor movement in 2000, and became an activist of its press team, taking part in the 5 October Overthrow of the same year, that led to the overthrowing of Slobodan Milošević’s regime. Đurić has also hosted and edited a youth political radio talk-show at the nationally broadcast “Radio Belgrade 202” station in 2001 and 2002.
 From 2002 to 2008, he was a member of the Student parliament at his faculty, where he organised and chaired several public discussions and participated in various student competitions (public speech, moot courts).

 Joining the Serbian Progressive Party

-In 2008 he wrote an analysis of the proposed new Statute of the Autonomous Province of Vojvodina.
+In 2008, he wrote an analysis of the proposed new Statute of the Autonomous Province of Vojvodina.
 That year, he was among the founding members of the Serbian Progressive Party (SNS), and in 2009 he became SNS legal team coordinator and assistant to the Party Deputy President Aleksandar Vučić.
-Since 2010, he is a Member of the SNS Main Board, also acting as a party spokesman.
-In 2011 Đurić helped the establishment, and started coordination of SNS Foreign policy and European integration team, took very active and noticeable role during the 2012 election campaign, and in late 2012 he became a member of the Presidency of the Serbian Progressive Party.
+Since 2010, he is a member of the SNS Main Board, also acting as a party spokesman.
+In 2011 Đurić helped the establishment, and started coordination of SNS Foreign policy and European integration team, took very active and noticeable role during the 2012 election campaign, and in late 2012 he became a member of the presidency of the Serbian Progressive Party.

-In 2011, he was employed as a researcher at the "Institute for political studies" in Belgrade, freezing his status at the Institute after SNS and its candidate Tomislav Nikolić won the general and presidential election in May 2012, and Đurić entered Office of the President.
+In 2011, he was employed as a researcher at the Institute for Political Studies in Belgrade, freezing his status at the institute after SNS and its candidate Tomislav Nikolić won the general and presidential election in May 2012, and Đurić entered office as the president.

-In June 2012 he was appointed a Foreign Policy Adviser to the President of the Republic of Serbia, with coordination of top officials’ activities regarding the International reaction to the 2008 Kosovo declaration of independence, and the preparation of a Serbian official platform for Belgrade-Pristina negotiations in 2012, along with daily diplomatic communication and strategic policy planning being some of many of his important duties.
+In June 2012 he was appointed a foreign policy adviser to the president of the Republic of Serbia, with coordination of top officials’ activities regarding the International reaction to the 2008 Kosovo declaration of independence, and the preparation of a Serbian official platform for Belgrade-Pristina negotiations in 2012, along with daily diplomatic communication and strategic policy planning being some of many of his important duties.